-ENP SPACE works to increase the number of Ethiopian-Israeli high school students who pass the matriculation exams, improve the level of achievement in these tests and reduce overt and covert dropout rates.
+ENP School Performance and Community Empowerment (SPACE) program works to increase the number of Ethiopian-Israeli high school students who pass the matriculation exams, improve the level of achievement in these tests and reduce overt and covert dropout rates.
 SPACE provides supplementary after-school teaching hours in small groups of up to nine children per group executed by professional teachers.
 The objective is to strengthen students' academic achievements, including preparatory classes for matriculation exams on subjects critical to success.